gohugoio/hugo/content/contribute/documentation.md

 #### Showcase Required Fields

 `sitelink`
-: the *full* URL to your website
+: the *full* URL to your website.

 `title`
-: the `<title>` of your website
+: the `<title>` of your website.

 `description`
 : a general description of your website, preferably < 180 characters.

 `image`
 : the image (filename only) you want to associate with your website on the Showcase page.
-The image should be 600px x 400px.
+The image should be 450px &times; 300px.

 We also appreciate the addition of the remaining fields, specially `sourcelink` and `license` if you are willing to share your hard work with the open-source community. `tags` is optional, but we recommend adding at least 2 to 3 tags to improve discoverability.